 - a.
 Establishment and/or review of alcohol, tobacco and drug use policies in schools; - b.
 Guidance and technical assistance to communities on ATOD policy enforcement - c.
 Modifying alcohol and tobacco advertising practice; - d.
 Communication Campaigns to change social norms - e.
 Communication Campaigns to increase support for prevention (e.g., policy development and/or enforcement) - 7.
 Synar Amendment Activities: This strategy ensures local community implementation of Synar Amendment activities towards Reducing Youth Access to Tobacco Products by providing a minimum of 48 hours per six-month reporting period per LME/MCO directly towards the following: - 1.
 Community Collaboration - a.
 Identification of Community Partners: Identify and determine the level of interest and involvement of community partners who share the goal of reducing youth access to tobacco products. - b.
 Community Leadership: Took the lead in pulling together community partners and local retailers to develop strategies to reduce youth access in your service areas. - c.
-Community Education: Provided information on youth access(i.e., laws, penalties) to policy makers, community leaders, youth and civic groups to educate and actively involve them in efforts to reduce youth access to tobacco products including informational environmental scans (ES), tobacco surveys and retailer training.
-Note: ES are for Synar Pilot only.
+Community Education: Provide information on youth access (i.e., laws, penalties) to policy makers, community leaders, youth and civic groups to educate and actively involve them in efforts to reduce youth access to tobacco products.
+NOTE: Tobacco Purchase Surveys Report only 7/1/22 11/21/22.
+Do not conduct surveys 11/22/22 Feb.
+2023.
+Environmental scans (ES) ARE NOT allowable activities.
+Do not report hours. - 2.
+Merchant Education - a.
+Identification of Tobacco and Vape Retail Outlets: Identify the number and location of all tobacco retail outlets including over-the-counter and vending machines in the area(s) served using ECCO retail list.
+Note: Include your coverage study hours here.